benitomartin/de-ch-weather/README.md

 <h3 align="center"><i>dbt Data Transformation</i></h3>
 &nbsp;

-Once the data are in BigQuery a complete transformation step is performed using **dbt** in order to have the final clean dataset again in BigQuery.
-There are 4 dataset generated with dbt, two staging and two production, each having the air quality data from all cities and from one city, that can be changed in dbt accordingly.
+Once the data is in BigQuery, a complete transformation step is performed using **dbt** to have the final clean dataset again in BigQuery.
+Four datasets are generated with dbt, two staging, and two production, each having the air quality data from all cities and from one city, which can be changed in dbt accordingly.
 The dataset called `prod_all_cities` is the one taken for the dashboard visualization in Looker.
 For the deployment in Github a CI/CD Check was run in dbt with the command `dbt build --select state:modified+`

 <p align="center">
     <img src="/images/dbt.png"/>